-The Food and Drug Administration (FDA) permits Acetone to be used as in indirect food additive as a part of adhesives and as a component of food-contact coatings.
-The FDA permits small amounts of Acetone to be present in spice oleoresins as a result of the extraction process.
+The Food and Drug Administration (FDA) permits acetone to be used as in Indirect food additives are additives that may become part of the food in trace amounts due to its packaging, storage or other handling.
+For example, minute amounts of packaging substances may find their way into foods during storage. as a part of adhesives and as a component of food-contact coatings.
+The FDA permits small amounts of acetone to be present in spice oleoresins as a result of the extraction process.

 Acetone may be used in cosmetics and personal care products marketed in Europe according to the general provisions of the Cosmetics Regulation of the European Union.